jorisvink/kore/README.md

 About
 -----
-Kore (https://kore.io) is an ultra fast webserver written in C for web applications developed in C. It provides a set of API functions you can use to build a dynamic library which is loaded into Kore directly.
+Kore (https://kore.io) is an ultra fast web server written in C for web applications developed in C. It provides a set of API functions you can use to build a dynamic library which is loaded into Kore directly.